scafflater/scafflater/README.md

 [![Version](https://img.shields.io/npm/v/scaffolter.svg)](https://npmjs.org/package/scafflater-cli)
 [![License](https://img.shields.io/npm/l/scafflater.svg)](https://github.com/chicoribas/scafflater/blob/master/package.json)

-Scafflater is a solution to turn scaffold easier, througth a small pieces of code templates, that can appended to the solution in a way the developer wants, building a new and customized solution for every single project.
+Scafflater is a solution to turn scaffold easier, through a small pieces of code templates, that can appended to the solution in a way the developer wants, building a new and customized solution for every single project.

 Contents
 ===